2019-20 Annual Report (text version)

 Remuneration: Board and Committee

-The total remuneration provided to the members of the QTC Capital Markets Board was $352,849, this included superannuation and the provision of a car park.
-Total on-costs (including travel and professional memberships for members) was $4,233.
+The total remuneration payments made to the members of the QTC Capital Markets Board was $360,781 and the total on-costs (including travel, accommodation, car parking and professional memberships for members) was $17,027.

 The related entities in Note 23 are not equity accounted in the financial report of the Queensland Treasury Corporation.
 These entities are consolidated into Queensland Treasury’s financial report.